-Physical presence in all lectures and tutorials is a basic requirement for this course.
+Physical presence in all lectures and tutorials is a basic requirement for this course and counts within participation.
 Excused absences are generally only permitted with a medical doctor's note or in case of a personal emergency.
 If you have to miss class, please e-mail me beforehand.
 It is your responsibility to obtain notes from your fellow students about the missed sessions.
 There will be no transcript of the lecture or tutorial provided afterwards, so please take notes.